LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

 Following Clark~\etal~\cite{fitts_3d}, we excluded trials with movement times greater than 1.5 IQR above the upper quartile as outliers.
-Linear regression analyses were then performed, guided by Saffo~\etal~\cite{remote_exp_social_vr}, to model movement time using variables from the existing models listed in Clark~\etal’s study (see Section~\ref{sec:3d-fitts-law-intro}).
-As presented in Table~\ref{tab:fitts-results}, all spatial variables (Index of Difficulty, depth, inclination angle, azimuth angle, target size $\times$ inclination angle) significantly predicted movement time as suggested by the existing models.
-All models explained a moderate portion of the variance, with adjusted coefficients of determination (Adj. $R^2$) around $37\%-39\%$.
-These results indicate that data collected in experiments on LUIDA can be effectively explained by models proposed in existing studies, supporting LUIDA's capability to exhibit sufficient validity in the field of user interface research.
+Linear regression analyses were then performed, guided by Saffo~\etal~\cite{remote_exp_social_vr}, to model movement time using variables from the existing models listed in Clark~\etal’s study (see Sec.~\ref{sec:3d-fitts-law-intro}).

+The results in Table~\ref{tab:fitts-results} show that all spatial variables in each model, including Index of Difficulty, depth, inclination angle, azimuth angle, and target size $\times$ inclination angle, significantly predicted movement time, supporting \textbf{FL-H1}.
+Meanwhile, all models explained a moderate portion of the variance, but Adj. $R^2$ ($37.3\sim38.8\%$) was lower than Clark \etal's work ($50.1\sim64.5\%$), failing to support \textbf{FL-H2}.
+In contrast, SE ($285.779\sim289.336~ms$) was lower than Clark \etal's work ($364.162\sim431.963~ms$), supporting \textbf{FL-H3}.

+In addition, Saffo~\etal also conducted a similar replication of Clark~\etal on VRChat but with experimenter's supervision and participants embodying an avatar during the experiment.
+A post-hoc comparison with Saffo~\etal's work shows that our work identified more significant variables but a worse model fit than theirs (lower Adj. $R^2$ and higher SE; see Table~\ref{tab:fitts-results}).